Director – Jenny Waddell

 Rebecca Taylor – Teacher / Extended Day

 Rebecca, a Trinity alum, joined Trinity in 2013 and has partnered with teachers in our Twos, Threes and Pre-K programs.
 She enjoys watching the children play and learn in the Trinity House rooms she enjoyed as a child.
 Rebecca holds an A.A. degree in Early Childhood Education and is pursuing her B.A. in Child and Adolescent Development at San Francisco State University and remains active in Children and Youth ministries at Trinity Presbyterian Church.

 Laurel, a Trinity alum, joined Trinity in 2013 as a Teachers’ Aide in the MWF Threes class where she created the Gross Motor Program.
 Laurel obtained her B.A. in Child and Adolescent Development at San Francisco State University, with a concentration in Early Childhood.
 Laurel believes a teacher’s greatest gift to a child is to create wonder by asking the right questions and by showing a child where to look, but not what to see.

 Cassie Wayman – Teacher / Gross Motor Program

 A Trinity alum, Cassie earned a Bachelor of Arts in Human Development from Sonoma State University and is currently pursuing a Certificate in Early Childhood Education.
-Cassie joined Trinity in 2014 as a Teachers’ Aide and is currently teaching the TTH3s and MWF Gross Motor Program; facilitating large body movements and physical play through a carefully designed curriculum.
+Cassie joined Trinity in 2014 as a Teachers’ Aide and is currently teaching the MWF Pre-K and TTH Gross Motor Program; facilitating large body movements and physical play through a carefully designed curriculum.
 “Play based learning has always been a passion of mine and I seek to make learning fun for young children.”